Rape Attorney in Cumming, Georgia

-A man accused of rape in Georgia could be charged with a high-level felony.
+A person accused of rape in Georgia could be charged with a high-level

-Without a dedicated legal defense, the consequences of a sentencing will
+felony.
+Without a dedicated legal defense, the consequences of sentencing

-A man convicted of rape could be penalized with:
+A person convicted of rape could be penalized with:

 - Life in prison without parole